-A Garden ‘Gone Berserk’With an eclectic mix of banana plants, flowering kale and cabbage, elephant ears, dusty millers, and hostas, author Roger De Muth’s New York garden was once a hobby, but has blossomed into a beautiful obsession.
-His book, A Hobby Gone Berserk, not only showcases his photography, illustrations, and design, but also shows that gardening rules are made to be broken.
+A Garden ‘Gone Berserk’With an eclectic mix of plants, author Roger De Muth’s New York garden has blossomed into a beautiful obsession.

 Most of us who love to garden know it can easily become an obsession.
 But few take it to the same extreme that gardener Roger De Muth has.